aclements/memtrace/README.md

 address of all memory writes to a compact on-disk log, plus some simple tools to examine that log.

+The tools are written in Go, so the recommended way to fetch this repository is

+    go get github.com/aclements/memtrace

 Building
 --------